PHSix/faster.nvim/README.md

 ![normal](./image/noacc.gif)

 # Usage
-It only testing with the neovim plugin management.
+It only testing with the packer(one of the neovim plugins manager).
 ```lua
 use{
   "PHSix/faster.nvim",